AMERICAN RABBIT HOUND ASSOCIATION

 to run 7 casts of 5 hounds.
 The 7 cast winners advance to the 2nd round to

-compete for places 1-7 and the second place hounds, by using the
+compete for places 1-7 and the second-place hounds, by using the

 Progressionary Sequence Method, are used to fill places 8-10.
-The first
+The

-(using the remaining hounds from the two winner’s casts) by the
+awarded (using the remaining hounds from the two winner’s casts) by the

 Progressionary Sequence Method.